 What is Fraud?
 Fraud is a wrongful or criminal deception intended to result in financial or personal gain.
 What is the credit union doing to prevent fraud on debit cards?
 Can members help prevent fraud on their debit card?
-Tyler City Employees Credit Union Financial is continuously trying to find ways to help save guard our members debit card information and giving members a tool to help prevent fraud.
-Members can download the credit union app or My Mobile Money app to disable their debt card if the member should misplace or lose their debit.
+Tyler City Employees Credit Union is continuously trying to find ways to help safeguard our members debit card information and giving members a tool to help prevent fraud.
+Members can download the credit union app or SecurLOCK app to disable their debt card if the member should misplace or lose their debit.

 You, our Member, can do the following steps to help prevent fraud: